autogoninc/autogonai-python/README.md

 This is just a basic example to demonstrate how to use the AutogonAI Python library.
 You can customize it to suit your specific machine learning project requirements.

-### Production Predictions
+### Production Pipelines

-You can also use the AutogonAI Python library to make predictions in production.
+You can also use the AutogonAI Python library to make pipeline predictions in production.
 Here's an example of how to call a production machine learning predict pipeline:

 ```python
 response = client.Production.run_pipeline(